Cadair Idris via the Minffordd path Hike Guide | Snowdonia National Park

 You can swim in this lake, but it is extremely cold.

-This hike guide is a loop meaning you wont pass llyn Cau on the way back down, however if you did want to take a dip after you have reached the summit you can just descend the same way you ascended
+This hike guide is a loop, meaning you wont pass llyn Cau on the way back down, however if you did want to take a dip after you have reached the summit you can just descend the same way you ascended.

-This path climbs 340m over one mile up and a round to the summit of Craig Cwm Amarch.
+From the shoreline, double back on yourself and begin to climb the ridgeline which will be to the south (left hand side)of the lake.
+This path climbs 340m over one mile, up and a round to the summit of Craig Cwm Amarch.
 From here you will have epic views directly down over llyn Cau.

 From Craig Cwm Amarch descend down to the saddle before making the final ascent up to the summit of Cadair idris.